kriticalflare/TorchExpo/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
 name: "🚀 Feature Request"
-about: Submit a proposal/request for a new Flare feature
+about: Submit a proposal/request for a new TorchExpo feature
 ---

 ## 🚀 Feature